FlyoverWorks/forecasts-api-docs/source/includes/_questions.md

-name | Yes | The name of the answer probability_whole_number | Yes | The starting probability of the answer sort_order | No | The order in which this answer is displayed id | No | The unique id of the answer--use only for updating discover_answer_id | No | For questions created via Discover, the id of the Discover answer that corresponds to this answer _destroy | No | Set to "true" to destroy this answer
+name | Yes | The name of the answer probability_whole_number | Yes | The starting probability of the answer sort_order | No | The order in which this answer is displayed id | No | The unique id of the answer--use only for updatinthe Discover answer that corresponds to this answer _destroy | No | Set to "true" to destroy this answer

 ### Link Parameters